 *Under the No Surprises Act, the hospital cannot bill you for costs above the amount allowed by Blue Cross.

-If you choose to continue to seek care at an out-of-network Michigan Medicine southeast Michigan facility, you will have additional out-of-pocket costs.
+If you choose to continue to seek care at a non-participating Michigan Medicine Southeast Michigan facility, you will have additional out-of-pocket costs.

 Medicare Advantage members are not impacted.